-You can launch an instance with a public image or a service marketplace image, and then connect to the instance and deploy your software environment.
-If the instance runs normally, you can create a new custom image based on this instance as needed, so that you can use this image to launch more new instances that have the same custom configurations with the original one.
+When creating an image, you can start an instance with a public image, connect it to the instance, and deploy your software environment.
+If the instance runs normally, you can create a new custom image based on this as needed, so you can use this image to start more new instances that have the same custom configurations as the original one.

-- Shut down the instance before you can create a custom image to ensure that the image has exactly the same deployment environment as that of the current instance.
+- For other CVMs, shut down the instance before creating a custom image to ensure that the image has the same deployment environment as the current instance.

-You can use the API CreateImage to create a custom image.
+You can use the CreateImage API to create a custom image.
 For more information, see CreateImage API.